Krish14113/Python-Based-Command-Terminal/README.md

-# AI Virtual Terminal Sandbox
+# Python Based Command Terminal

 ## Overview
-The **AI Virtual Terminal Sandbox** is a fully client-side, browser-based terminal that simulates a Linux-like environment.
+The **Python Based Command Terminal** is a fully client-side, browser-based terminal that simulates a Linux-like environment.
 It features a **sandboxed virtual filesystem** stored entirely in your browser's `localStorage`, meaning your real computer files are never touched.
 This makes it a perfectly safe environment for **learning and experimenting** with shell commands.